The North Star House — Birth and Life

 The Hague House Connection

-- In 1908, James Duncan Hague, North Star Mine owner, died in his summer home in Stockbridge MA.
+- In 1908, James Duncan Hague, North Star Mine owner, died at his summer home in Stockbridge MA.
 George Agnew became the new president of North Star Mine Co.

 - Billy Hague and A.B.
 Foote are first cousins.
 In 1872, Billy’s father, James, married Mary Ward Foote, sister of A.D.
 Foote.

-- In 1910, a New York City architect, Mr. Julian Peabody of Peabody, Wilson and Brown, NY was commissioned to build a craftsman style house for Billy, his wife, Elizabeth, known as Bessie.
+- In 1910, architect Robert Swain Peabody of Peabody and Stern, Boston, MA, was commissioned to build a craftsman style house for Billy, his wife, Elizabeth, known as Bessie.
 James Duncan Hague, their son named after his grandfather, was born on July 11, 1911.

 - In 1913, A.D.
 Foote retired as mine superintendent and A.B.
 Foote assumed the job under Manager Billy Hague.
 A.D. remained as Consulting Engineer.
 As mine manager, Billy Hague set up a new accounting system; conducted air drilling experiments; conducted time studies of mining operations; obtained funding and directed the move of mining operations to the Central shaft on Allison Ranch Road.
 A new steel head was erected in 1915.
 A 60 stamp mill was running by 1917.
 The only equipment left at the old site was the Cornish pump.
 The original Assay House became a rental house.